immutable/zkevm-bridge-contracts/README.md

 | ETH                                                                                    | 10^18 | 10.08    | 0.0028      | 5.04                     |
 | [IMX](https://sepolia.etherscan.io/address/0xe2629e08f4125d14e446660028bd98ee60ee69ff) | 10^18 | 68,976   | 19.16       | 34,488                   |

+## Manual Bridging Guide
+The process to manually bridge funds from Ethereum to Immutable zkEVM by directly interacting with the bridge contracts is documented [here](docs/manual-bridging.md).
+However, the recommended method for bridging to and from the Immutable zkEVM is to use the [Immutable Toolkit](https://toolkit.immutable.com/bridge/) user interface.

 ## Audits
 The Immutable token bridge has been audited by [Trail of Bits](https://www.trailofbits.com/).
 The audit report can be found [here](./audits/Trail-of-Bits-2023-12-14.pdf).